CatShape/ioBroker.ecoflow_catshape/README.md

 ## WARNING

-This adapter uses the official EcoFlow HTTP-API (https://developer-eu.ecoflow.com) and therefore depends on the maintenance of said API by EcoFlow.
+This adapter uses the official EcoFlow HTTP-API (https://developer-eu.ecoflow.com) and therefore depends on the maintenance of that API by EcoFlow.

 Use at own risk.